Our Talk With Meir Statman

 If the data suggests that it is very difficult for most other forms of active management to outperform a broad based low cost index fund, net of all fees, taxes, and other costs, such as manager analysis, search, and selection, how is it that an ESG form of active management is any different?

-If an investor wants to invest in a certain way to express values, as advisors we should help them, and we are fully supportive of ESG.
+If an investor wants to invest in a certain way to express values, as advisors we should help them.

 It seems like a lot of what you call “banner waving” is happening, though, suggesting to investors that this new form of ESG active management will be different and will allow investors to achieve what some call triple wins (higher positive social impact, higher returns, and lower risk).